jaimebw/old___jaimebw.github.io/_posts/2025-4-10-Intro-to-my-PhD.md

 \end{cases}
 $$

-The control is going to be characterize by the function b, which it will be calculated as:
+The control input enters the system through the function $$b$$, which in this first version I define as:

 $$
 b(a_1,a_2) = a_1 \cdot b_1 + a_2 \cdot b_2